The Top Spin competition shows the power of young Victorians voices and their concerns on alcohol industry tactics.

 Whether it’s spending millions on alcohol advertising or saturating sport with alcohol sponsorships, the alcohol industry has many tricks to try to keep us drinking and spending heavily – they know the more we drink, the more profits they pocket.

 We know young people are more likely to be harmed by alcohol products than any other age group.
-The alcohol industry deliberately targets young people who are drinking the most – so we want to turn the tables and are giving young Victorians the opportunity to have their say.
+The alcohol industry deliberately targets young people who are drinking the most – so we wanted to turn the tables and give young Victorians the opportunity to have their say.

-Last year, Top Spin attracted hundreds of entries over a 5-week period.
 Evaluation found 92 per cent of participants reported increased concern about alcohol harms and more than half discussed the issue of alcohol industry influence with friends or family.
 Additionally, over eight in 10 (86 per cent) who participated in the program believe that there needs to be a change NOW in reducing the amount of alcohol promotion around sport.

 Top Spin was only made possible with the support of:

 - Alcohol Policy Coalition